kwasniew/hyperbook/manuscript/ch5.md

 ## Exercise: checking empty input

-After we clean the input, users may be tempted to submit empty text.
+After we clean the input, users may be tempted to submit the empty text.
 Your task is to prevent them from doing so.
 Application should ignore **Add Post** clicks when the text is empty.

 <details>